A cohesive look is important to your branding style.

 It’s important to recognizability and trust with your readers.

-In fact, I was reading the Product Launch Playbook and the author, Ruth Sukoup, said that a person needs to hear about a product about 7 times before they feel comfortable investing in it.
+In fact, a person needs to hear about a product about 7 times before they feel comfortable investing in it.

 I think the same holds true for blogs in general.
 That a person needs to hear about a blog quite a bit before they actually begin trusting it and trusting the creator.